foszlany/sightseek/README.md

     - Want to be the very best in your region?
 Walk on unique paths and the distance will determine your placing.

 ## Limitations
-The application is a proof of concept.
-As such, it runs locally on your phone.
-To prevent the application's file size from reaching into the terabyte range, only *Liechtenstein*, *Mauritius* and *Hungary (Csongrád-Csanád vármegye)* are available.
+The application is a proof of concept created for my Bachelor thesis.

+The spatial algorithms run entirely locally and are restricted to a select few locations to prevent the application's file size from skyrocketing.

+Documentation is not yet available.